aramhyan/FASTFoundation-classification/README.md

 # Classifying User Connection Activity

-a classifier to detect intrusions, attacks and normal connections
+  A classifier to detect intrusions, attacks and normal connections